w1ll-0br13n/ToDoList-PHP-DL-Mode/README.md

 - Download the database.sql file located at app/database.
 - Import the sql file into your phpmyadmin.
 - Open the config file (located at app/config.php): change your "Home" path to the path of application.
-- Open the helper file (located at app/helpers/helpers.php): Put you current database credentials and configurations.
+- Open the helper (located at app/helpers/helpers.php): Put you current database credentials and configurations.
 - It is all done.
 Just copy and paste the previous home link of the application on your browser.

 ### Full screenshots